YASHBRO/Instagram-Bot/README.md

 		- Run " pip install selenium " in your terminal to install selenium.

 	4. Web driver of your respective browser
-		- In my case its Chrome :-
+		- In my case its Chrome.
+		- Place the .exe file of your webdriver in the directory where the python.exe exist.
+		- General directory location :- C:\Program Files\Python38 {or which ever python version is installed, Python37 if python 3.7 is installed}.
 [Chrome driver download link](https://chromedriver.chromium.org/downloads)

-		- Place the .exe file of your webdriver in the directory where the python.exe exist
-		- General directory location :- C:\Program Files\Python38 {or which ever python version is installed, Python37 if python 3.7 is installed}